KyCodeHuynh/Hail/README.md

 to match.
 We introduce overhead that is unneeded for most transfers.

 * Sequence number: this is the most-accessed field and so placed first.
-  It identifies the order of Hail segments as originally sent.
+  It identifies the order of Hail packets as originally sent.
 It wraps around upon hitting 255, which gives an internal limit of 256 * 500 bytes == 128 MB on file size before this edge case is encountered and handled.

 * Acknowledgement number: a receiver echoes a sequence number as its acknowledgement.
-A sender knows to retransmit a particular segment upon not seeing its echoed sequence number after some time-out interval.
+A sender knows to retransmit a particular packet upon not seeing its echoed sequence number after some time-out interval.

-* Control code: our control codes mark a segment as being internal to the protocol's functioning.
+* Control code: our control codes mark a packet as being internal to the protocol's functioning.
 They carry no data, and their functions are explained in the relevant sections.
 Up to 256 such control codes can exist, providing for the standard's extensibility.